 Follow up if you haven't heard anything (roughly 2 weeks)

-Research - look into companies of interest and don’t discount those that aren’t in
+Research - look into companies of interest and don’t discount those that aren’t in your field.

 Elevator pitch - customize your pitch for the job/internships offered in the industry.